 Many organizations reach a stage where they can use the expertise of an experienced operations executive, but they are not quite at the point where they need or can afford a permanent or full-time person.
-Whether you have a small team and need some operational support or a larger organization that needs an operational executive, a Fractional COO is an affordable solution.
+Whether you have a small team and need some operational leadership or a larger organization that needs an operational executive, a Fractional COO is an affordable solution.
 This can be for a short or longer-term period of time.

 What is a fractional COO?

 A fractional COO is a key operations-focused business partner that is used on a less than full-time basis.
 They provide critical, temporary executive-level leadership to help an organization reach their goals.
 A fractional COO is an excellent affordable option for many companies.

 What are the benefits of a fractional COO?

 Bringing in an experienced senior operations leader that has expertise across a wide variety of disciplines to your organization can provide many benefits.
 Here are a few examples of how this position can help your organization:

 - The organization has grown rapidly and now your legacy processes and systems are preventing further growth or are cost-prohibitive.